A new magnitude--redshift relation based on Type Ia supernovae: Introduction

 Using Hubble diagrams of Type Ia supernovae (SNe~Ia), \citet{1998AJ....116.1009R} and \citet{1999ApJ...517..565P} found $\Omega_\Lambda>0$ and a deceleration parameter $q_0<0$, indicating that the expansion of the Universe is currently accelerating.
 In this context, $\Lambda$ is interpreted as a scalar related to a hypothetical dark energy that drives cosmic acceleration.
 Given that models with $\Lambda$, when fitted to various observational data, yield $\Omega_\Lambda>0$ \citep{2013PhR...530...87W}, the existence of dark energy has been widely accepted, consolidating the $\Lambda$CDM model as the standard model.

-Despite its ability to fit observations, the $\Lambda$CDM model has problems of fine-tuning, cosmic coincidence, and tensions in cosmological parameters measured with independent experiments \citep{2022NewAR..9501659P}.
-To address some of these problems, alternative gravitational theories have been proposed to explain cosmic acceleration without $\Lambda$ \citep{2016RPPh...79d6902K,2025EPJC...85..298O}.
+Despite its ability to fit observations, the $\Lambda$CDM model has problems of fine-tuning, cosmic coincidence, and tensions in cosmological parameters measured with independent experiments \citep{2022NewAR..9501659P,2025RSPTA.38340022E}.
+These issues have motivated alternative gravitational theories to explain cosmic acceleration without $\Lambda$ \citep{2016RPPh...79d6902K,2025EPJC...85..298O}.
 Moreover, cosmic acceleration may be partly an apparent effect associated with the assumption of homogeneity and isotropy and the corresponding use of the FLRW metric \citep{2006JCAP...11..003R,2008GReGr..40..451E,2009PhRvD..80l3512W}.

 Cosmography provides a model-independent framework to study cosmic acceleration, expressing $d_L(z)$ in terms of spatial curvature and kinematic parameters, such as $H_0$, $q_0$, and the jerk parameter ($j_0$).
 This approach, however, relies on the assumption of a homogeneous and isotropic Universe \citep{2022AA...661A..71H}.